 About Lauren Rosapep

-Lauren Rosapep is the Research, Monitoring, and Evaluation lead for Tanzania and Nigeria, and the lead qualitative researcher for the SHOPS Plus project.
+Lauren Rosapep is the Research, Monitoring, and Evaluation lead for Tanzania, and the lead qualitative researcher for the SHOPS Plus project.
 She has over 10 years of experience as a researcher and evaluator of US government and donor-funded health, economic growth, and social service programs.
 Her background includes family planning, child health, STI and HIV prevention, youth development, education, and social entrepreneurship.
 Rosapep has worked on USAID-funded projects in global health and agriculture.
 Her research has emphasized the use of qualitative methods to understand processes, dynamics, and perspectives that affect program implementation.
 She holds a BS in foreign service from Georgetown University and a MA in social service administration from the University of Chicago.

 Process and implementation evaluation; logic models and results frameworks; qualitative research design and analysis; survey implementation and design; technical writing and reporting